Select Page

 HONEST STORIES

-My journalistic work centers on the ideas, people, & events that shape our religious landscape.
+My journalism covers the ideas, people, and events that shape our religious and cultural landscape.

 HUMAN INTEREST

-I tell true tales about myself, God, and pivotal people—exploring the unexpected & underestimated.
+I tell true tales about myself, God, and other people — illuminating the unexpected & underestimated.

 Story